zimmertr/Kubernetes-Manifests/README.md

-# Application Manifests
+# Kubernetes Manifests

 ## Summary

 A collection of applications meant to be deployed to Kubernetes.

 Using Proxmox?
 Consider using [TKS](https://github.com/zimmertr/TJs-Kubernetes-Service) to deploy your cluster!

 ## Instructions